Background pattern

 1. What is Valganciclovir Tarbis and what is it used for

-This medication belongs to a group of medications that act directly to prevent the growth of viruses.
-In the body, the active ingredient of the tablets, valganciclovir, is metabolized to ganciclovir.
+This medicine belongs to a group of medicines that act directly to prevent the growth of viruses.
+In the body, the active substance of the tablets, valganciclovir, is converted to ganciclovir.
 Ganciclovir prevents the virus called cytomegalovirus (CMV) from multiplying and invading healthy cells.
 In patients with a weakened immune system, CMV can cause an infection in the body's organs.
-This can put a person's life at risk.
+This can be life-threatening.

-• for the treatment of CMV retinitis in adult patients with Acquired Immune Deficiency Syndrome (AIDS).
+• to treat CMV retinitis in adult patients with Acquired Immune Deficiency Syndrome (AIDS).
 CMV infection in the retina of the eye can cause vision problems and even blindness.

-• for the prevention of CMV disease in adults and children who are not infected with this virus, but who have received an organ transplant from a donor who was infected with CMV.
+• to prevent CMV disease in adults and children who are not infected with this virus but have received an organ transplant from a donor who is infected with CMV.

-2. What you need to know before starting to take Valganciclovir Tarbis
+2. What you need to know before you take Valganciclovir Tarbis

 Do not take Valganciclovir Tarbis